tqec/topologiq/README.md

 # Algorithmic Lattice Surgery
 A family of algorithms (ok, there's currently *one* full algorithm, but it is a foundation to make a family of them) to convert ZX circuits into logical versions of themselves.

-It produces logical computations like the ones below (individual examples available as animated GIFs in the media folder).
+It produces logical computations like the ones below (individual examples available in `./assets/media`).

-<video width="850" height="480" src="https://github.com/user-attachments/assets/624df80d-7ed6-42e6-9567-fc59798f70c8" style="border:none"></video>
+<video width="850" height="480" src="https://github.com/user-attachments/assets/624df80d-7ed6-42e6-9567-fc59798f70c8"></video>

 *Video 1.
 A sample of outputs.*